-When you obtain your test results, it will either be AA, AS or SS.
-The SS is hardly diagnosed in adulthood because by then they must have been sick several times while they were still babies.
-So, most adults that are sickle are already aware and coping with the condition and will most likely not want to marry another sickler, though they are a few dare cases.
-I used the word dare case because they are the result of two sicklers getting married despite knowing that they will automatically give birth to a sickler baby.
+When you obtain your test results, they will either be AA, AS, or SS.
+The SS is hardly diagnosed in adulthood because they must have been sick several times by then.
+So, most adults with sickle cell anemia are already aware and coping with the condition and will most likely not want to marry another sickler, though there are a few rare cases.
+I used the word rare case because they are the result of two sicklers getting married despite knowing that they will automatically give birth to a sickler baby.
 There is no going around that; it is a 100 % chance (SS x SS = SS).

-For the AA types, they are good to go, that is, they can marry any other type AA or AS or SS and will still give birth to all healthy babies who can either be carriers (AS) or normal (AA).
+They are good to go; that is, they can marry any other type AA or AS, or SS and will still give birth to all healthy babies who can either be carriers (AS) or normal (AA).

-For example, if Mrs. Y who is AS becomes pregnant and her husband Mr. X is AS, they will most likely give birth to a child who is not a sickler at 75% chance (AS or AA) and less likely to give birth to a child who is sickler at 25% chance.
-In other words, if she should give birth to four children, three will most likely be non-sicklers while one will mostly likely be a sickler.
-It is purely a mathematical expression and will not be exact giving the complex biological nature of life itself.
+For example, if Mrs. Y, who is AS, becomes pregnant and her husband, Mr. X is AS, they will most likely give birth to a child who is not a sickler at 75% chance (AS or AA) and less likely to give birth to a child who is sickler at 25% chance.
+In other words, if she should give birth to four children, three will most likely be non-sicklers while one will most likely be a sickler.
+It is purely a mathematical expression and will not be given the complex biological nature of life itself.

 What Does This Mean to the Couple?